0

 Artist excellence and merit (40%)

-• Current programs: Describe the organization's current programs.
-Include population/demographics and numbers served.
+2. Current Programs: Describe the organization's current programs.
+Include population, demographics, and numbers served.

 Community involvement and impact (40%)

-• Collaboration: Describe one or two specific, impactful, and preferably measurable collaborations with other organizations or community members.
+2. Collaboration: Describe one or two specific, impactful, and preferably measurable collaborations or cooperative efforts with other organizations or community members.

 Implementation capacity (20%)

-• Evaluation: Describe one or two specific measures (data or information collected) by which the organization evaluates its program and operations and measures its impact.*
+1. Describe one or two specific measures (data or information collected) by which the organization evaluates its program and operations and measures its impact on the community you serve.

-• Outcomes: Did you achieve the desired outcomes related to your goals?
-Summarize key evaluation results that demonstrate the organization’s progress toward its goals or desired impact.*
+2. Were the desired outcomes achieved?
+Summarize key evaluation results that demonstrate the organization’s progress toward its goals or desired impact.

 Financial questions

-• How did you arrive at your budget estimates? ( explain any line items that are questionable or unclear).
+2. How did you arrive at your budget estimates? (explain any line items that are questionable or unclear).

 Financials materials